-The most recent quarter was impacted by the effects of purchasing patterns of customers in prior periods when they slowed down computer software purchases to devote more time to preparing and testing their systems for Year 2000 readiness.
-The Company experienced no other significant disruption of its revenues or operations from Year 2000 issues.
-Cumulative costs expended for Year 2000 remediation (including readiness testing) of products and internal systems and contingency planning to date are approximately \$4.9 million and the Company expects to incur no additional significant costs.
-These costs principally consist of both internal staff costs and expenses for external consultants, software and hardware, which are expensed by the Company during the period they are incurred.
+In the current quarter the Company has experienced no significant disruption of its revenues or operations from Year 2000 issues.
+Cumulative costs expended to date for Year 2000 remediation (including readiness testing) of products and internal systems and contingency planning to date remain at approximately \$4.9 million and the Company expects to incur no additional significant costs.
+These costs were expensed by the Company during the period they were incurred.